NSHipster/articles/2012-11-12-valuetransformer.md

 Now with a fresh new look,
-we can start to get a better understanding of how we might take advantage of `NSValueTransformer`:
+we can start to get a better understanding of how we might take advantage of `ValueTransformer`:

 ## Making Business Logic More Functional

-`NSValueTransformer` objects are a great way to represent an ordered chain of fixed transformations.
+`ValueTransformer` objects are a great way to represent an ordered chain of fixed transformations.
 For instance, an app interfacing with a legacy system might transform user input through a succession of string transformations